gofynd/fdk-client-kotlin/documentation/platform/CATALOG.md

 ### getSellerInsights
-Retrieve the analytics data of catalog and inventory that are being cross-selled.
+Analytics data of catalog and inventory that are being cross-selled.